germanDV/germanDV.github.io/entries/published/a-makefile-for-go-projects.md

 You can now run `make dev` and it will execute the command `air .`.

-[Air](https://github.com/cosmtrek/air) is a tool I use for hot-reloading during development, but of course you can run any other command you wish.
+[Air](https://github.com/cosmtrek/air) is a tool I use for hot-reloading during development.

 Makefiles are supposed to deal with files, in our case, we are using it as a task runner, so, we will add the `.PHONY` target to be explicit about that fact: